payne/slick-course/lessons/lessons.md

 @:editor file=JoinsImplicit.scala

 *N.b.* This is an exercise in combining the ```for``` comprehension syntax with the existing combinators we have used.
 Notice we have asked for only artists who have released albums because there may be artists in the database who have not released any albums.
 To select that artist we would need a left-join which we have not covered yet.

+*Hint:* Create the basic join and then sort as a secondary step.

 ## 3100 # Joins - Explicit joins